If you were just wondering what language you should learn next, we suggest you to learn the Russian language and this is why..

-Why to learn Russian?
+Why learn Russian language?

-- The Russian language is the fifth most widely spoken languages in the world.
+- Russian language is the fifth most widely spoken language in the world.

 How to learn Russian?